 As with the Tour of Britain this is a 2.HC event and its time to plan what you can watch.
 The teams are a mix of UCI World Teams and UCI Professional Continental Teams and the event should, therefore, be very competitive.

 Starting at 11:30 from Al Sawadi Beach in Barka to Suhar Corniche this is the only day held in Oman’s weekend.
-Its an easy ride where rides should average 40kmph along the 138.5km route that should be finished about 14:50.
+Its an easy ride where speeds should average 40kmph along the 138.5km route and the winner should be finished about 14:50.

 The 2nd day will run from the Royal Cavalry Oman in Seeb starting at 11:00 and finish in Al Bustan in Muscat by 15:00 after 158km.